5afe/safe/specs/replace_browser_extension/01_main.rst

    the recovery phrase is invalid.
 User must enter valid phrase again, starting from the `step No.7 <existing_extension_>`_.

-4.7.
 Recovery Owners Not Found
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.1.
-Happy Case`_
+Inherits from the `Happy Case`_

 Steps
 +++++